 There is nothing more iconic of the East or brings back more childhood memories than going on a ride on Puffing Billy.
 The smell of the engines and the clunks and grinds of machinery as you enter the Belgrave platform is all part of the experience.
 Add in the volunteers dressed in traditional uniforms blowing whistles and waving flags - you feel like you are part of the Thomas the Tank Engine story.

 The most popular return trip is the Belgrave to Lakeside and back.
 Along the way you will cross the historic Monbulk Creek trestle bridge, wave at the friendly locals from their backyards and spot the Cardinia Reservoir in the distance.
-For the best view, hang out - quite literally - on the platform side as you board at Belgrave.
+For the best view, sit on the platform side as you board at Belgrave.

 A return trip to Emerald will make up a whole day activity - you will need to allow 3 hours at a minimum and the first trains of the day usually leave at 10:30.
 For the Little Ones - nap time might need to be on the train ride back to Belgrave or skipped altogether.
 So pack a picnic to devour by the lake and Mamma says all you have to do is enjoy the ride.
 TOOOOOT!